Pythonpip123/metrostroi_clock_arrive/README.md

 **Original addon on Steam Workshop:** https://steamcommunity.com/sharedfiles/filedetails/?id=1975028372

-**V2.0 addon в Steam Workshop:** https://steamcommunity.com/sharedfiles/filedetails/?id=2579263629
+**V2.1 addon в Steam Workshop:** https://steamcommunity.com/sharedfiles/filedetails/?id=2579263629

 **Changelog:**
 * Each monitor is a standalone entity and calculates everything itself independently of others
 * The time now is calculated for the range of 3 stations between train and clocks
 * Optimized data transmission between server and clients
 * Added standby screen for monitors whith M and text "Подключение установлено"
+* Added new parameter Distance that defines the distance (in meters) of calculation for each clocks
+* Added localization (RU + EN)

 **Description:**